Grumblesnak/AI-Generated-Text-Detector/README.md

   Dataset itself has been remade with different examples that are more professional.
   (Minor) Removed beta training dataset,
   (Minor) Removed text files from previous update.

+Update 3.5 Changes:
+  Included a check to ensure the text input box isn't empty, if it is then a message is displayed, Expanded training dataset,
+  (Minor) Added more comments to code in an attempt to describe some things.